 7. TELL others about what you have learnt from the exhibition and conference, why wildlife is threatened, why we need wildlife and what we can do to help wildlife.
 Education is the key to change.
 LEARN more about endangered species by watching nature programmes.
 Word of mouth has been an effective tool of learning for humans over millennia, helping create the contemporary society we live in.
 Social media is also an effective way of spreading the word.
 FOLLOW reputable wildlife conservation organisations and re-post their posts about vulnerable wildlife, voicing your own concerns.
 Becoming a member of conservation organisations such as Born Free Foundation also affirms your support and concerns for wildlife to those around you.

-8. CONTACT your local MP and voice your concerns about the climate emergency, the result of the UN IPBES survey findings and the illegal wildlife trade such as the ivory trade and wildlife trafficking.
+8. CONTACT your local MP or politician and voice your concerns about the climate emergency, the result of the UN IPBES survey findings and the illegal wildlife trade such as the ivory trade and wildlife trafficking.
 Ask them to raise these issues in parliament.
 If more of us openly show concern for the environment global governments are more likely to make positive changes.
-Here is a link with helpful information about how to contact your MP www.parliament.uk/get-involved/contact-your-mp/
+Here is a link with helpful information about how to contact your MP in the UK www.parliament.uk/get-involved/contact-your-mp/

 9. TAKE ACTION by signing wildlife and nature-related petitions on reputable sites such as www.change.org and www.care2.com.
 A petition can be effective and successful in changing legislation.